Starcounter/Starcounter.Authorization/README.md

 ```

 Method marked with this attribute should be public and static, return `Permission` and accept context as its argument.
 Whatever permission it returns is then checked to see if the user can access the page.

+# How to start
+Minimum reasonable configuration to start playing around with this library is to use sample [apps provided by Starcounter](https://github.com/StarcounterApps):

+1. [Launcher](https://github.com/StarcounterApps/Launcher) - provides a common UI frame (menu)
+2. [UserAdmin](https://github.com/StarcounterApps/UserAdmin) - allows to create system users
+3. [SignIn](https://github.com/StarcounterApps/SignIn) - authenticates a user with a username and a password
+4. [People](https://github.com/StarcounterApps/People) - gives a way to organize people into groups that may be used with this library

+App set above is the sample that allows dealing with users and groups in Simplified data model provided with Starcounter.
+Thanks to that you will be able to apply instructions above and build a working solution.